 My 122 BW35 Automatic to M40/M41OD Conversion Notes.
-I have also started collecting all OD related info on this page.
+I have also started collecting all OD and transmission related info on this page.

 OD Solenoid Notes

 Terminology and Clarification: An M40 is a 4 speed manual transmission with a sealed output bearing housing followed by an output flange to which the mating flange of the front driveshaft, with its universal joint, bolts.
-An M41 is the version of the same 4-speed trans which has instead an open output bearing housing which allows sharing the lubricating fluid with the OD which is mounted to it by means of what Volvo calls an "Intermediary Flange", and more importantly, has an extended splined output shaft (part 30 in the right diagram following) which serves as the OD input shaft.
+An M41 is the version of the same 4-speed trans which has instead an open Rear Seal Flange (Item 13, below right) which allows sharing the lubricating fluid with the OD which is mounted to it by means of what Volvo calls an "Intermediary Flange", and more importantly, has an extended Splined Output Shaft (part 30 in the right diagram following) which serves as the OD input shaft.
 This output shaft cannot be installed without a complete transmission disassembly!
-Note therefore: It is not possible to simply "bolt an OD onto an M40" because of this difference, that is why it is usually better to just get the two as a set or at least know the providence and year of the vehicle a unit came from.
+Note therefore: It is not possible to simply "bolt an OD onto an M40" because of this difference, that is why it is most assuredly better to just get the two as a set or at least know the providence and year of the vehicle a unit came from.
 Both have number plates from which this information can be decoded.

 Once you've decided to perform the conversion, you basically procure the manual trans plus ancillary components...getting them while still on a donor car helps because the car is like a checklist (it's simple to look at a component and quickly decide if you need it, but I've also included a list below)...don't forget the pedal works including clutch (hydraulics OR cable, and this also determines which bell housing, since they are different for hydraulic or cable type).
 Under the vehicle, the M40 crossmember can be used, but needs to be relocated forward (by means of some custom plates which need to be made is the simplest).